 Finding a Facebook Page is often the biggest challenge to creating Facebook Graph queries.
-In today’s post, we’ll look at just of few of the techniques available to find Pages and where they work best: Keyword Search, Graph Search and Interest Search.
+In today’s post, we’ll look at several methods to find Pages and where they work best: Keyword Search, Graph Search and Interest Search.
+For the full details and resources on page search, check out Part I of my Facebook Search book series covering Profiles, Places, and Pages.

 Pages are the backbone of Facebook.
 Profiles link to Pages and they serve as the placeholders for connections like hometown cities, employers, job titles, colleges and degrees.
 These connections are made through the unique IDs or fbids assigned to each Page.
 These IDs make it possible to create complex queries that deliver exacting results like these: